ScopeLift/umbra-protocol/README.md

 ### Linting and formatting

 Always run `yarn lint` or `yarn lint:fix` when making changes, and fix any errors before opening or updating a pull request.
-Run these commands from the workspace root after installing dependencies.
+Run these commands from the workspace root after installing dependencies and running `yarn build-umbra-js`, since the type-aware ESLint rules rely on the generated contract types and the umbra-js build output.
 There are no project-managed Git hooks; commits do not automatically lint or format files.
 CI runs `yarn lint` on every pull request and fails on lint errors or formatting differences.

 ```sh
 yarn lint # check lint and formatting in all four packages without applying fixes